Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

-Having completed the propagation class, I was eager to try my new skills to root this exotic houseplant.
-I was successful and the cutting rooted but didn’t grow much and never bloomed.
+Having completed the propagation class, I was eager to try my new skills and root this exotic houseplant.
+I was successful and the cutting rooted, but it didn’t grow much and didn't bloom at all.
 I blamed it on the poor light in my house.

-A few years after that, I moved into a townhouse with a kitchen that faced southeast.
+A few years later I moved into a townhouse with a kitchen that faced southeast.
 Bathed in sunlight, the scraggly plant came to life.
-It grew and grew and grew and finally one night, gloriously bloomed, filling my home with an incredible perfume as promised.
+It grew and grew and grew.
+Finally one night, it bloomed gloriously, filling my home with an incredible perfume as promised.

-What is a night blooming cereus?
+What is a Night-Blooming Cereus?

-The name “night blooming cactus” is used for many different plants that are flowering cacti that only bloom at night.
+The name “night blooming cereus” is used for many different plants that are flowering cacti that only bloom at night.
 Most bloom just once a year for a single night.
 A few will bloom up to three times a year.
 All of them have white or cream flowers that release an intense fragrance.
 The flowers open after dark.
 By dawn, they have begun to wilt.